nsidc/pmesdr/README.txt

+new line for v1-v2 merge operation on main

 This software repository contains the source code to transform passive microwave radiometer data to gridded format, using image reconstruction methods developed by D. G. Long at Brigham Young